Nations Online Logo

 africancraft.com

-African Art, African Artists, Artisans, Designers.
+African Art, African Artists, Artisans, and Designers.

-Akan Cultural Symbols Project
+Akan Cultural Symbols

-About Adinkra symbolism as a visual representation of social thought relating to the history, philosophy and religious beliefs of the Akan peoples of Ghana and the Gyaman people of Cote' d'lvoire.
+Wikipedia article about Adinkra symbolism as a visual representation of social thought relating to the history, philosophy and religious beliefs of the Akan peoples of Ghana and the Gyaman people of Cote' d'lvoire.

 Business & Economy